-I am emeritus executive director of the National Staff Development Council (now known as Learning Forward).
-I am the author of Leading for Results, published by Corwin Press and Learning Forward.
-My newest book, Leadership 180: Daily Meditations for School Leaders, was published by Solution Tree Press in 2010.
+I am emeritus executive director of the National Staff Development Council (now Learning Forward).
+My most recent books are Leading for Results, published by Corwin Press and Learning Forward, and Leadership 180: Daily Meditations for School Leaders published by Solution Tree Press.

 I may be reached at email@example.com.
 I invite you to follow me on Twitter: @dennissparks.